IronCoreLabs/uniffi-bindgen-java/README.md

 ## Versioning

 `uniffi-bindgen-java` is versioned separately from `uniffi-rs`.
 We follow the [Cargo SemVer rules](https://doc.rust-lang.org/cargo/reference/resolver.html#semver-compatibility), so versions are compatible if their left-most non-zero major/minor/patch component is the same.
-Any modification to the generator that causes either a consumer of the generated code to need to make changes is considered breaking.
+Any modification to the generator that causes a consumer of the generated code to need to make changes is considered breaking.

 `uniffi-bindgen-java` is currently unstable and being developed by IronCore Labs to target features required by [`ironcore-alloy`](https://github.com/IronCoreLabs/ironcore-alloy/).
 The major version is currently 0, and most changes are likely to bump the minor version.